 It also depends on the extent of your injuries, and whether they are temporary or permanent.
 And the extent to which you were at fault for the accident will also be considered.

-Your car accident lawyer can advise you on potential outcomes for your particular situation.
+Your car accident lawyers Gold Coast can advise you on potential outcomes for your particular situation.

 Is court required?

 In most cases, you don’t need to go to court, as claims with insurers are often settled out of court through negotiation.
 Your lawyer can advise on whether court will be required.